Skip to main content Skip to navigation

 Bio

 I pursue research at the intersection of moral psychology, virtue ethics, and the philosophy of expertise.
 I have published extensively on the “virtue-as-skill” thesis, arguing that the development of virtue should be understood as a process of skill acquisition, and I draw on the psychological research on self-regulation and expertise to formulate this thesis.
-I recently published a book on this topic, The Skillfulness of Virtue: Improving Our Moral and Epistemic Lives, with Cambridge University Press (2018).
 Learning a skill is a process of acquiring practical knowledge, that is, the knowledge of how to do something, like building a house or driving a car.
 With virtue, the practical knowledge is the knowledge of how to act morally well, like acting honestly or kindly.
 The ‘virtue as skill’ thesis conceives of the virtuous person as an ethical expert, who has achieved expertise in several moral skills.
 I ground my conception of skill acquisition in the latest psychological research on self-regulation, expertise, and cognitive science.
-This interdisciplinary approach highlights the relevance of skill acquisition for those working in areas of moral education and moral psychology.

 Education